Edu-data marketing software

 But should you really feel guilty about outreach email marketing to teachers?
 Just because the concept of sending an email to a database of schools and teachers is much easier to wrap your head around than the mysterious algorithms of social media, does that mean it’s any less elegant or intelligent?

 My answer to that is a categoric ‘no’.

-Am I really to believe that creating an email campaign send list of ‘Heads of Maths at Secondary aged Academies with a Requires Improvement Ofsted rating in Leicester City LEA’ is inelegant when compared to the guesswork involved when trying to run a similar campaign in Twitter (‘Twitter, please show my advert to Twitter users who are similar to followers of these 10 Twitter accounts in the Midlands’)?
+Am I really to believe that creating an email campaign send list of ‘Heads of Maths at schools with children aged 11-13 with a requiring improvement in their maths in this county’ is inelegant when compared to the guesswork involved when trying to run a similar campaign in Twitter (‘Twitter, please show my advert to Twitter users who are similar to followers of these 10 Twitter accounts in this area’)?

 With the above Twitter campaign I’ll inevitably end up targeting a very large number of people who aren’t even teachers, let alone Heads of Maths working at that very specific type of education establishment.
 A similar common issue with Facebook PPC marketing also, is that you end up paying to display your advert to people with a job role of "Head Teacher of Me", a term many "Facebookers" use to hide their true (non-education-based) job role.

 Yet, agencies who can’t send an email to such a highly segmentable database of teachers will tell you that you shouldn’t go anywhere near such an email campaign.
 I wonder why.

 "But email marketing just doesn’t work anymore" these agencies tell us.
 “It’s simply inbox clutter that teachers haven’t got time for”.